 DAY 14 - AREQUIPA - DEPARTURE

-Departure from Arequipa to Lima and then on to Germany where you arrive tomorrow.
+Departure from Arequipa to Lima and then on to Germany where you will arrive tomorrow.

-- Changes to the route can be adapted to the current conditions on site -
+- Changes to the itinerary can be adapted to the current local conditions.